NIFTy-PPL/NIFTy/docs/source/code.rst

 :class:`~inversion_enabler.InversionEnabler` class, which is itself a linear operator.

-.. currentmodule:: nifty5.operators.linear_operator
+.. currentmodule:: nifty5.operators.operator

-Direct multiplication and adjoint inverse multiplication transform a field defined on the operator's :attr:`~LinearOperator.domain` to one defined on the operator's :attr:`~LinearOperator.target`, whereas adjoint multiplication and inverse multiplication transform from :attr:`~LinearOperator.target` to :attr:`~LinearOperator.domain`. *FIXME* links don't work
+Direct multiplication and adjoint inverse multiplication transform a field defined on the operator's :attr:`~Operator.domain` to one defined on the operator's :attr:`~Operator.target`, whereas adjoint multiplication and inverse multiplication transform from :attr:`~Operator.target` to :attr:`~Operator.domain`.

 .. currentmodule:: nifty5.operators